tanweijie123/tp/docs/DeveloperGuide.md

             Details of the edited schedule is shown in the status message.
 Timestamp in the status bar is updated.

    1. Other incorrect edit commands to try: `editschedule c/1`, `editschedule c/1 s/2`, `editschedule c/x s/y us/y`, `...` (where x is larger than the client list size or y is larger than the session list size)<br>
       Expected: Similar to previous.

+### Viewing Sessions within Period

+1. Viewing Sessions within Period while the Session List is non-empty

+   1. Prerequisites: Multiple Sessions in the list can be viewed on the right panel of the GUI.

+   1. Test case: `sview p/+1d`<br>
+      Expected: The right panel only displays Sessions with start time from 0000hrs today to 2359hrs the next day.
+      Indication that Session List has been successfully updated is shown in the status message.

+   1. Test case: `sview p/past`<br>
+      Expected: The right panel only displays Sessions that have already ended before time of execution.
+      Indication that Session List has been successfully updated is shown in the status message.

+   1. Other incorrect edit commands to try: `sview`, `sview p/+2s` (where unit of time is not d/m/y), `...` <br>
+      Expected: Similar to previous.

 ### Saving data